hurlab/PPI-GPT-BERT/README.md

 * Run the cells in the notebook to train models, generate predictions, and evaluate results.

 ### Dataset
-we employed three widely used datasets for PPI extraction: LLL, IEPA, and HPRD50.
+we employed three widely used datasets for PPI extraction: LLL (Nédellec, 2005), IEPA (Ding et al., 2002), and HPRD50 (Fundel et al., 2007).
 These gold-standard datasets offer a unique perspective and challenge in biomedical NLP research, particularly in PPI extraction.

 Table 1.
 Number of positive and negative pairs in the sentences of the three datasets.
 | Dataset | Number of Sentences | Positive Pairs | Negative Pairs | Total Pairs | Positive:Negative |